SergeyVorobiev/M88-GameStick-Patch/README.md

 ## Third Party Controller Setup

-Usually chip Chinese Twin controllers, supplied with game sticks, have analog triggers with quite bad precision, but it is possible to connect custom one.
+Usually chip Chinese Twin controllers, supplied with game sticks, have analog triggers with quite bad precision, here is the example of how to connect and set up a third party controller.

 ### GAMESIR NOVA 2 LITE Setup

 You can use much more comfortable and precise controllers which support Android OS.
 Here is the GAMESIR NOVA 2 LITE example.
-NOVA 2 LITE is a budget, precise and heavy enough controller supporting vibration and having 3 modes: XBox (Green), Nintendo Switch (Red), Dual Shock 4 (Blue).
+NOVA 2 LITE is a budget, precise and quite heavy controller supporting vibration and having 3 modes: XBox (Green), Nintendo Switch (Red), Dual Shock 4 (Blue).
 Green variant is only for PC.
 The more appropriate one would be a controller supporting **trackpad** which gives you the ability to use cursor right in menus or system applications for easy navigation and access to all UI elements.